RAILWAY AGE, MARCH 2023 ISSUE: Transitioning from steam to diesel took more than 20 years. Moving to zero emissions will probably take much longer.

 “We are proactively developing cutting edge solutions—focusing on our customers’ interests and their ability to obtain funding for additional investments,” says Senior Vice President of International Sales, Technology & Marketing Paul Denton.
 “There are several options along the path of emissions reduction that are emissions-friendly and do not require railroads to replace their investment in diesel engines.”

 The crown jewel of Progress Rail’s alternative propulsion initiatives is aptly named the EMD® Joule.
-Available in five configurations, new or repowered (“R” nomenclature)—SD70J (6 axles, 8.0 MWh maximum battery capacity); SD70J-BB (8 axles, 14.5 MWh); SD40JR (6 axles, 4.0 MWh); GT38JB (4 axles, 4.0 MWh); GT38JC (6 axles, 4.0 MWh)—these units all feature regenerative braking for battery recharging (see chart, p.
-18, for additional technical specifications).
+Available in five configurations, new or repowered (“R” nomenclature)—SD70J (6 axles, 8.0 MWh maximum battery capacity); SD70J-BB (8 axles, 14.5 MWh); SD40JR (6 axles, 4.0 MWh); GT38JB (4 axles, 4.0 MWh); GT38JC (6 axles, 4.0 MWh)—these units all feature regenerative braking for battery recharging (see chart, above, for additional technical specifications).
 Customers can specify what they desire in MWh, up to the maximum rating.
 The modular EMD® Joule Charging Station provides stationary charging in 700- and 1,400-kW configurations.

 In Southern California, BNSF will be taking delivery next year of up to four SD70Js with charging stations for continuous operation.
 Their 8 MWh of storage capacity will make them “the most powerful battery-electric locomotives in North America.”
 BNSF’s acquisition is funded in part by CARB (California Air Resources Board) and EPA grant funding.